qlik-oss/corectl/README.md

   - ./object-*.json # Path to objects that should be created from a json file.
 Accepts wildcards.
 ```

 All of the configurations that are possible to specify in a configuration file is also possible to pass by command line flags.
-You can find all the supported commands and flags in the [Usage section](#usage).
+You can find all the supported commands and flags in the [usage section](#usage).

 ![](./examples/corectl_example.gif)